 “These strategic partnerships are just the latest illustration of how private credit is rapidly evolving beyond the scope of its core direct lending to corporate middle market companies,” Moody’s said.

-One goal behind these strategic ramp-ups, the ratings agency noted, is the coveted goal of becoming a one-stop shop, providing a full range of private market investment solutions for everyone from retail investors to pensions and sovereign wealth funds.
+One goal behind these strategic ramp-ups, the ratings agency noted, is the coveted title of becoming a one-stop shop, providing a full range of private market investment solutions for everyone from retail investors to pensions and sovereign wealth funds.

 "Depending on the type of partnership, alternative managers can achieve much greater lending clout at a much faster pace than the path of organic growth," it said.